aesthetic-suite/framework/README.md

 #### Descendant Selectors

 Direct descendant selectors are defined inside a selector using `>`.
+Only direct descendants are allowed.

 ```javascript
 {